- 1 boneless whole pork loin roast (1-1/2 pounds), cut into 1-inch cubes

 - Hot cooked fettuccine, optional

-- In a large skillet, brown pork in oil; drain.
-Transfer to a 5-qt. slow cooker.
+- In a large skillet, brown pork in oil until no longer pink; drain.
+Place pork in a 5-qt. slow cooker.

-- Stir in the tomatoes, broth, vegetable blend, wine, marmalade, garlic, oregano, fennel seed, pepper and pepper flakes if desired.
-Cover and cook on low for 8-10 hours or until meat is tender.
+- In a large bowl, combine the tomatoes, broth, vegetable blend, wine, marmalade, garlic, oregano, fennel seed, pepper and pepper flakes if desired; pour over pork.
+Cover and cook on low for 8 hours or until meat is tender.

-- Combine cornstarch and water until smooth; gradually stir into stew.
-Cover and cook on high for 30 minutes or until thickened.
+- Mix cornstarch and water until smooth; stir into stew.
+Cover and cook on high for 30 minutes or until gravy is thickened.
 Serve with fettuccine if desired.
 Yield: 8 servings.

 "Very tasty but there is TONS of sauce.
 I doubled the meat and seasonings but not the liquids and still had a lot of sauce.
 Served it over rice.
 Very tasty!"

 "Followed comments by others to add more vegetables.
 Excellent."

 "We also added more veggies in this stew potato, celery, and carrots.
 Had 2 double the recipe.
 All except the water.
 Cut the meat the night before and added half the seasoning to it.
 Put everything in the crock pot the next day including the other half of the seasoning.
 Added cabbage the last hour of cooking time.
 It was very flavorful. this recipe is a keeper."

 "This recipe was really tasty.
 I took some tips from other reviewers and used onion and garlic while browning the pork, then drained slightly b/f transferring to crock pot, I also added cut carrots for more veggies and heartiness- I served over spinach linguine, which was tasty.
 Next time I'll try it over rice."